draios/kubernetes-sysdig-metrics-apiserver/README.md

      - "*"
    ```

-   And bind it to the HPA so it can retrieve the metrics.
+   11. Bind it to the HPA so it can retrieve the metrics.

    ```
    apiVersion: rbac.authorization.k8s.io/v1